SkyLundy/Fluency-Translation/README.md

 echo $result->data->translations[0]->text;
 ```

-### Using the DeepL class directly
+### Calling the DeepL class directly
 This does not use any configurations in the ProcessWire configuration screen and requires that you provide your DeepL API key as well as any API parameters.
-This does not require any permissions to use.
+Since this bypasses ProcessWire altogether the Fluency user permissions do not apply.

 ```php
 // Namespaced under ProcessWire